newhitson/99_CountingGame/README.md

 The game of 99 will require :

-  -[ ] Card, HumanPlayer, ComputerPlayer, Game, and View classes -[ ] A human player who can pick a card in there hand to play and receive new cards from the deck -[ ] Artificial Intelligence (bent on defeating human)
+  -[ ] Human Player can receive cards in there hand, play them and the count will increase -[ ] Artificial Intelligence makes smart plays
+  -[ ] Game logic tracks turns and keeps the game running -[ ] game will keep a running score of multiple games

 In addition, this project will include: